rugbyprof/4553-Spatial-DS/Spatial-DS-Test1.md

 #### Q1

-- Pick 21 values from the above list to load into an initially empty point Quad-tree.
+- Pick 21 points from the above list to load into an initially empty point Quad-tree.
-- Pick values that would create a full balanced tree.
+- Pick points in an order that would create a full balanced tree.
 - If there is no set of points that will do so state as such.
 - Drawings:
     - Show the tree state after 3 points entered